Bot filtering

 Content rendering

-When a request comes in, we identify bots and serve them the default content for the slot instead of personalized experiences or experiment variations.
-This applies to both server-side and client-side bots.
+When a request comes from known bots, we serve the default content for the slot instead of experience content, or experiment variations.

 Event tracking

-For known server-side bots, we do not track any events, so their activity and sessions are excluded from monthly visitors, general analytics, and all experience and experiment metrics.
+For known server-side and client-side bots, we do not track any events, so their activity and sessions are excluded from monthly visitors, general analytics, and all experience and experiment metrics.

 Disabling bot filtering